Applying for Graduation

 the host college must be submitted to the Registrar’s Office at Baruch College.
 It is not recommended to go on permit or study abroad during your final semester, as it may jeopardize your graduation.)

-The diplomas for both undergraduate and graduate students are customarily available approximately 8-10 weeks after the degree conferral date.
+The diplomas for both undergraduate and graduate students are customarily available approximately 2 to 3 months after the degree conferral date.
 Once they are ready, we will send an email to your Baruch webmail account with instructions on how to obtain your diploma.

 Graduates who wish to change their address can fill out a Personal Data Change Form.
 To have the diploma mailed to you, follow the instructions stated on the Request for Diploma to be Mailed form.
 The letter must contain your name, date of birth, last four digits of your social security or ID number, a copy of your photo ID, and the complete mailing address of where you would like your diploma sent.
 Diplomas mailed to addresses outside of the U.S. frequently take several weeks to arrive from the date that they are sent.
 It is strongly recommended that you authorize a proxy located in the New York City area to pick up the diploma instead of international mailing, if at all possible.
 The Office of the Registrar is not responsible for diplomas that are lost in the mail.